nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **GDP per capita** is an example of an common economic metric that cities are measured by
 * **population** and **land area** are examples of common physical metrics

-There are a huge number of other metrics that people measure cities by.
+There are a huge number of metrics that people measure cities by.
 We're going to ignore most of them, and just focus on the handful that are most important for describing the kinematics of cities.

-* **Land Area** is the total size of all the land occupied by a city.
+* <a name="land-area">**Land Area** is the total size of all the land occupied by a city.
   * unit: square miles (or square kilometers)

-* **Parcel Area** is the size of the lot of land that a house (or other building) is built on.
+* <a name="parcel-area">**Parcel Area** is the size of the lot of land that a house (or other building) is built on.
   * unit: square feet (or acres, hectares, or square meters)

-* **Floor Area** is the amount of floorspace in a building, including the floorspace on all the different floors of a multi-story building.
+* <a name="floor-area">**Floor Area** is the amount of floorspace in a building, including the floorspace on all the different floors of a multi-story building.
   * unit: square feet (or square meters)

-* **FAR<sub>parcel</sub>** is the **Floor Area Ratio** for a building on a parcel, meaning the ratio of Floor Area to Parcel Area.
+* <a name="far-parcel">**FAR<sub>parcel</sub>** is the **Floor Area Ratio** for a building on a parcel, meaning the ratio of Floor Area to Parcel Area.
-* **FAR<sub>overall</sub>** is the **Floor Area Ratio** for a neighborhood of a city, meaning the ratio of the total Floor Area of all the buildings to the total Land Area of the neighborhood, including all the land area used for streets and sidewalks and parks, as well as the land area of all the Parcel Area.
+* <a name="far-overall">**FAR<sub>overall</sub>** is the **Floor Area Ratio** for a neighborhood of a city, meaning the ratio of the total Floor Area of all the buildings to the total Land Area of the neighborhood, including all the land area used for streets and sidewalks and parks, as well as the land area of all the Parcel Area.
   * unit: square feet per square feet (or square meters per square meters)

-* **Gross Area** is the total floor area of a building, including all the area taken up by lobbies, hallways, elevator shafts, walls, offices, apartments, etc.
+* <a name="gross-area">**Gross Area** is the total floor area of a building, including all the area taken up by lobbies, hallways, elevator shafts, walls, offices, apartments, etc.
   * unit: square feet (or square meters)

-* **Usable Floor Area** is an area of a building, such as a studio apartment or dentist's office, that could be rented out to be used exclusively by a tenant, or sold for the exclusive use of an owner.
+* <a name="usable-area">**Usable Floor Area** is an area of a building, such as a studio apartment or dentist's office, that could be rented out to be used exclusively by a tenant, or sold for the exclusive use of an owner.
   * unit: square feet (or square meters)

-* **Circulation Area** for a building is an area of a building taken up by hallways, elevator shafts, stairways, and lobbies.
-* **Circulation Area** for a city also includes the land area taken up by streets and sidewalks, parking lots, driveways, bus stops, train tracks, etc.
+* <a name="circulation-area">**Circulation Area** for a building is an area of a building taken up by hallways, elevator shafts, stairways, and lobbies. **Circulation Area** for a city also includes the land area taken up by streets and sidewalks, parking lots, driveways, bus stops, train tracks, etc.
   * unit: square feet (or square meters)

-* **Circulation Area Ratio** for a city is the ratio of the total Circulation Area to the total Usable Floor Area.
+* <a name="circulation-area-ratio">**Circulation Area Ratio** for a city is the ratio of the total Circulation Area to the total Usable Floor Area.
   * unit: square feet per square feet (or square meters per square meters)

-* **D<sub>J</sub>** is a **Journey Distance**, meaning total length of the path taken by a person (or package) as they travel from point A to point B in a building or in a city.
+* <a name="journey-distance">**D<sub>J</sub>** is a **Journey Distance**, meaning total length of the path taken by a person (or package) as they travel from point A to point B in a building or in a city.
   * unit: feet (or meters, kilometers, or miles)

-* **T<sub>J</sub>** is a **Journey Time**, meaning the total length of the time it takes for a person (or package) to travel from point A to point B in a building or in a city.
+* <a name="journey-time">**T<sub>J</sub>** is a **Journey Time**, meaning the total length of the time it takes for a person (or package) to travel from point A to point B in a building or in a city.
   * unit: minutes

-* **Kinematic Range** represents the range of destinations that a person can get to from wherever they are, in a set amount of time.
+* <a name="kinematic-range">**Kinematic Range** represents the range of destinations that a person can get to from wherever they are, in a set amount of time.
 In the real world, a destination would be something like your friend's house, your dentist's office, or a library or coffee shop.
-For the purposes of the Kinematic Range metric, a destination is just any amount of Usable Floor Area.
+For the purposes of the Kinematic Range metric, a destination is just any amount of [Usable Floor Area](#usable-area).
 Kinematic Range is the total amount of Usable Floor Area you could get to in a given Journey Time.
   * unit: square feet per minute (or square meters per second)

 ### <a name="transportation"></a>Transportation design choices